thomasleitner/pr-process/README.md

 Some hints for the installation:

-* Raspberry PI needs to LAN interfaces:
+* Raspberry PI needs two LAN interfaces:
     1.) one connected directly to the Powerrouter
     2.) one connected the a LAN with internet access
 * Configuration of the LAN interfaces as described here: https://github.com/trebb/p-rout